neuroinformatics-unit/derotation/joss-paper/paper.md

 ## Data Ingestion and Synchronization
 The package accepts two types of input formats depending on the processing approach:

-**For pipeline workflows (`FullPipeline` and `IncrementalPipeline`):**
+**end to end pipelines (`FullPipeline` and `IncrementalPipeline`):**
+Designed to handle data loading, parameter validation, processing, and saving outputs, while also generating logs and debugging plots to ensure quality control.

+**low-level core function:**
+Advanced users can bypass the pipeline workflows and use the core line-by-line derotation function directly by providing the original movie and an array of rotation angles for each line.

+This modular design allows users with custom experimental setups to integrate the `derotation` algorithm into their own analysis scripts while still benefiting from the line-by-line derotation logic.

+## End to end Pipelines
-These pipelines are designed for experimental setups with synchronized rotation and imaging data.
+For ease of use, `derotation` provides two high-level processing workflows tailored to common experimental paradigms.
+The pipelines are designed for experimental setups with synchronized rotation and imaging data.
 The required inputs are:

 - An array of analog signals containing timing and rotation information, typically including the start of a new line and frame, when the rotation system is active, and the rotation position feedback;
-- A **CSV file** describing speeds and directions.
+- A CSV file describing speeds and directions.

-**For low-level core function:**
-Advanced users can bypass the pipeline workflows and use the core transformation function directly by providing the original movie and an array of rotation angles for each line.

-This modular design allows users with custom experimental setups to integrate the `derotation` algorithm into their own analysis scripts while still benefiting from the core transformation logic.

-## Processing Pipelines
-For ease of use, `derotation` provides two high-level processing workflows tailored to common experimental paradigms.
-These pipelines handle data loading, parameter validation, processing, and saving outputs, while also generating logs and debugging plots to ensure quality control.

 - `FullPipeline` is engineered for experimental paradigms involving randomized, clockwise or counter-clockwise rotations.
 It assumes that there will be complete 360° rotations of the sample.
 As part of its workflow, it can optionally estimate the center of rotation automatically using Bayesian optimization, which minimizes residual motion in the corrected movie.